raphaelbmorgado/raphaelbmorgado/README.md

 Hello, everyone!

-My name is Raphael Morgado, I'm a civil engineer from Brazil and I passionate about solving problems.
+My name is Raphael Morgado, I'm graduated in civil engineer and I passionate about solving problems.
 I was always drawn into figuring out better ways of doing things.
 And this is what motivated me learning programming.
-I am currently adding some programming skills and BI tools to my working routine, trying to optimize every possible activity.
-I have knowledge on Python language, using libraries such as Pandas and Numpy, and also some Machine Learning algorithms.
+At the end of 2024 I started a MBA in Data Science & Analytics.

+In 2023, I started a career change, migrating from Project Management to become a Data Analyst.
+The path has not been easy but it is certainly very fascinating.
+I already learned much about SQL queries and DAX language, but also a few about data engineering.

 <!---
 raphaelbmorgado/raphaelbmorgado is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.